How good is the quality of your website, really?

 - Is the contrast between text and its background color sufficient to make reading easy on the eyes?

-- Is text broken into small, readable chunks and highlighted using headings, sub-headings, and emphasis features where appropriate to assist in skimming?
+- Is text broken into small, readable chunks and highlighted using headings, sub-headings, and emphasize features where appropriate to assist in skimming?

 - Within articles, are there links to more detailed explanations of subjects, or definitions of jargon terms?